Bacterial Urinary Tract Infections

 Trimethoprim-sulfonamides (TMP-sulfas) are combinations of two very different drugs that act synergistically on different steps in the bacterial folic acid pathway.
 Trimethoprim is a bacteriostatic, basic drug with a high volume of distribution and a short elimination half-life, whereas the sulfonamides are bacteriostatic, acidic drugs with a medium volume of distribution and long half-lives (ranging from 6 to >24 hr).
 These drugs are formulated in a 1:5 ratio of TMP to sulfa, although the optimal bactericidal concentration is a ratio of 1:20 TMP:sulfa.
 Microbiology services use the 1:20 ratio in susceptibility testing; however, the widely varying pharmacokinetic properties of this drug combination make it difficult to determine a therapeutic regimen that achieves the 1:20 ratio at the infection site.
 Although the combination does penetrate the blood-prostate barrier, sulfa drugs are ineffective in purulent material because of freely available para-aminobenzoic acid from dead neutrophils.
 The combination of TMP-sulfa is synergistic and bactericidal against staphylococci, streptococci, E coli, and Proteus.
 Activity against enterococci and Klebsiella is variable, and Pseudomonas is resistant.
 TMP-sulfas are associated with a number of adverse effects, and chronic low-dose therapy may result in bone marrow suppression and keratoconjunctivitis sicca in dogs.

 Currently, the duration of therapy for UTI is controversial.
 Although animals are routinely treated with antimicrobial drugs for 10–14 days, shorter duration antimicrobial regimens are routinely prescribed in human patients, including single-dose fluoroquinolone therapy.
 A clinical comparison of 3 days of therapy with a once-daily high dose of enrofloxacin with 2 wk of twice daily amoxicillin-clavulanic acid showed equivalence in the treatment of simple UTI in dogs.
 However, further studies are needed to determine the optimal dosage regimens for different classes of antimicrobials, and it is inappropriate to use fluoroquinolones as first-line therapy for simple UTIs.
 Animals with complicated UTI may require longer courses of therapy, and underlying pathology must be addressed.
 Chronic complicated cases of UTI, pyelonephritis, and prostatitis may require antimicrobial treatment for 4–6 wk, with the risk of selecting for antimicrobial resistance.
 A follow-up urine culture should be performed after 4–7 days of therapy to determine efficacy.
 If the same or a different pathogen is seen, then an alternative therapy should be chosen and the culture repeated again after 4–7 days.
-Urine should also be cultured 7–10 days after completing antimicrobial therapy to determine whether the UTI is cured or has recurred.
+Urine should also be cultured 7–10 days after completing antimicrobial therapy to determine whether the UTI has resolved or recurred.

 In dogs and cats, if UTI occurs only once or twice yearly, each episode may be treated as an acute, uncomplicated UTI.
 If episodes occur more often, and predisposing causes of UTI cannot be identified or corrected, chronic low-dose therapy may be necessary.
 Low antimicrobial concentrations in the urine may interfere with fimbriae production by some pathogens and prevent their adhesion to the uroepithelium.
 In dogs, recurrent UTIs are due to a different strain or species of bacteria ~80% of the time; therefore, antimicrobial culture and susceptibility is still indicated.
 Antimicrobial therapy should be started as previously described and when urine culture is negative, continued daily at ⅓ the total daily dose.
 The antimicrobial should be administered last thing at night to ensure that the bladder contains urine with a high antimicrobial concentration for as long as possible.

 Treatment failures may be due to poor owner compliance, inappropriate choice of antimicrobials, inappropriate dose or duration of treatment, antimicrobial resistance, superinfection, or an underlying predisposing cause (eg, urolithiasis, neoplasia, urachal diverticula).
 If treatment for a simple or complicated UTI fails, a thorough evaluation should be performed to determine and, when possible, address the cause of failure.
 When faced with a therapeutic failure, the practitioner must consider whether the UTI is due to a relapse or a reinfection.
 Relapses due to infection by uropathogens with enhanced intrinsic virulence occur with what should be effective antimicrobial therapy.
 Strains of uropathogenic E coli have a number of virulence mechanisms that enable them to invade, survive, and multiply within the uroepithelium.
 The sequestration of uropathogenic E coli within the bladder uroepithelium presents a great therapeutic challenge in both human and veterinary patients.
-There is no clear consensus from the human literature about how to approach these recurrent and persistent UTIs.
+There is no clear consensus in the human medical literature about how to approach these recurrent and persistent UTIs.

-Acquired resistance to antimicrobials by uropathogens is of great concern in human and veterinary medicine.
+Acquired resistance to antimicrobials by uropathogens is of great concern in both human and veterinary medicine.
 The prevalence of multidrug resistance in uropathogens is increasing, particularly in infections in dogs and cats.
 Extended-spectrum β-lactamase genes are increasingly identified in E coli isolates from companion animals.
 Increases in the occurrence of fluoroquionolone-resistant E coli in dogs have been widely reported.
 Because the mechanism of resistance to fluoroquinolones frequently involves efflux pumps, it also conveys multidrug resistance.
-Fluoroquinolone resistance is also increasing in other uropathogens, including enterococci, Proteus mirabilis and Staphylococcus pseudintermedius isolates.
+Fluoroquinolone resistance is also increasing in other uropathogens, including enterococci, Proteus mirabilis, and Staphylococcus pseudintermedius isolates.
 Methicillin-resistant staphylococci have been identified in cases of canine UTI.
 There is increasing evidence that animals are an important reservoir of antimicrobial-resistant bacteria causing infections in people.
 Enterococci isolated from canine UTIs have been associated with several different resistant phenotypes, with most exhibiting resistance to three or more antimicrobials.
 One Enterococcus faecium isolate displayed high-level resistance to vancomycin and gentamicin.
 Sequence analysis suggested that resistance was due to gene exchange between human and canine enterococci.
 The use of “last resort” human antimicrobials in veterinary patients with resistant infections is controversial.
 Vancomycin, imipenem-cilastatin, meropenem, fosfomycin, quinupristin-dalfopristin, and tigecycline should not be used routinely in treatment of UTI in animals.
 Nonantimicrobial control of infection should be considered whenever feasible.
 Custom-made vaccines, cranberry juice/extract, probiotics and adherence/colonization inhibitors, and establishment of asymptomatic bacteriuria may help preserve the efficacy of antimicrobials.